 A last note to the programmers: Whatever language you are using, you need to modify your code to use CAN.
 The things you will need are at the FIRST forge.
+In fact, LabVIEW has all of the code for using all of CAN's features already in the WPI libraries.

 Good luck to all who are reading this document with you decision to use CAN bus on your robot.
-You will probably find that CAN bus is a far superior method for wiring jaguars as opposed to the classic PWM method.
+You will probably find that CAN bus is a far superior method for wiring Jaguars as opposed to the classic PWM method.